Rachel Drummond, MEd

 Finally, the fourth and final level is a criminalist manager, which requires spending at least one year as a criminalist supervisor or at least five years in a lab relating to biology, chemistry, or forensics.
 Criminalist managers plan, organize, and direct criminalist programs and supervise more than one criminalist supervisor.

-Forensic science technicians—one job related to criminalistics—typically need an accredited bachelor’s degree in forensic science or natural science with a forensic focus.
-However, graduate or doctoral degrees in science or law enforcement may be helpful for higher-level or specialized forensic positions.
+In addition to a bachelor’s degree, graduate or doctoral degrees in science or law enforcement may be helpful for higher-level or specialized forensic positions.

 Some municipalities may require more credentials or specific academic experience.
 For example, San Diego County requires criminalist candidates to have a bachelor’s degree from an accredited college in chemistry, biology, or a relevant field, including eight semesters of general chemistry and three semesters of quantitative analysis.
 Additionally, candidates seeking forensic biology or DNA positions must have taken an additional two semesters of molecular biology, biochemistry, or genetics.